Anesthesia and Patient Monitoring During Surgery

 Each patient undergoing anesthesia at EAH are placed on intravenous fluids.
 Intravenous fluids help us maintain blood pressure on your pet while under anesthetic and provide us access to their bloodstream if needed to give medications or in an emergency.

 We have two Doppler machines at EAH that monitor blood pressure.
-Blood pressure is important to monitor for a patient under anesthetic.
-Blood pressure is the driving force for blood flow through capillaries that supply oxygen to body organs.
-Low pressure results in decreased oxygen delivery, resulting in cell and organ damage.
-There are many body factors that can affect our blood pressure.
 The Doppler is a non-invasive machine that quickly determines blood pressure by a cuff that is placed on your pet’s paw.

-It is also important to monitor heart rate and oxygen saturation on our anesthetized animals.
-Our pulse oximeter uses a non-invasive probe that is placed on the tongue, ear or paw to measure the amount of oxygen that is dissolved in the blood stream and carried by red blood cells.
+Our pulse oximeter uses a non-invasive probe that is placed on the tongue, ear or paw to measure the amount of oxygen that is dissolved in the bloodstream and carried by red blood cells.
 This ensures that a patient is receiving adequate amounts of oxygen and alerts us if there is a problem.

 ECG / EKG / Electrocardiogram

 An electrocardiogram is a machine that has tiny pads hooked up to your pet’s chest to monitor heart deficiencies.
-This machine detects and amplifies tiny electrical charges on the skin that are caused when the heart muscles “depolarizes” during each heart beat.
-By monitoring any changes in the electrocardiogram, we can detect early a concern for heart disease or risk while under anesthesia.
+This machine detects and amplifies tiny electrical charges on the skin that are caused when the heart muscles “depolarizes” during each heartbeat.

 Temperature, Pulse and Respiration